 WHAT IS THE CHALLENGE?

 Few amenities are more fundamental to life and comfort than a home.
-For many, home is a sacred, personal space, and it can take many forms.
-It can be a family home in the suburbs or in a small town.
-It can be an apartment or condominium, a tiny home, a backyard dwelling, an intergenerational home or a homestead in a rural setting.
+For many people, home is a sacred, personal space, and it can take many forms.
+It can be a home in the city, suburbs or in a small town.
+It can be an apartment or condominium, a tiny home, a backyard dwelling, an intergenerational home or a homestead.

 Regardless of its form, a home is essential shelter — yet quality, affordable, sustainable housing is in short supply in communities across North America.
-In fact, recent research suggests the United States ended 2020 with a housing supply deficit of close to 4 million units.
+In fact, recent research suggests the United States ended 2023 with a housing supply deficit of between 1.5 million to 2 million units.
 While construction and building materials are certainly part of the cost of building new homes, real estate costs (the land) are the primary driver of this shortage.
 Additionally, a preference for single-family zoning drives housing scarcity and escalates costs, diminishing affordability and access.
 Adding to the challenge, housing costs and rental prices are increasing, while median household income remains relatively flat.

 Weyerhaeuser 3 by 30 Logo: Sustainable Homes For Everyone